r-dbi/r-dbi.org.old/content/blog/dbi-3-4.md

 It is an interface that only offers a common interface.
 Connectivity to DBMS is established through dedicated [backend packages](https://github.com/r-dbi/backends#readme) such as [RPostgres](https://rpostgres.r-dbi.org/), [RMariaDB](https://rmariadb.r-dbi.org/), and [RSQLite](https://rsqlite.r-dbi.org/).
-Read the [introductory tutorial](https://dbi.r-dbi.org/articles/dbi) to get started.
+If you're new to DBI, read the [introductory tutorial](https://dbi.r-dbi.org/articles/dbi) to get started.

 The current version of DBI is 1.1.2.
-A summary of recent developments in {DBI} and related packages is provided, see the three previous blog posts for earlier summaries.
+In this blog post, a summary of recent developments in {DBI} and related packages is provided.
+See the three previous blog posts for summaries from earlier years.

 - [1/4: December 2018](https://www.r-dbi.org/blog/dbi-3-1/)
 - [2/4: December 2019](https://www.r-dbi.org/blog/dbi-3-2/)
 - [3/4: January 2021](https://www.r-dbi.org/blog/dbi-3-3/)

-This blog post concludes with an outlook on future development in DBI and related packages.
+The post concludes with an outlook on future development in DBI and related packages.

 ## Recent developments in DBI